kj89/testnet_manuals/celestia/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 celes (1 celes is equal to 1000000 celes) and your node is synchronized
+Before creating validator please make sure that you have at least 1 tia (1 tia is equal to 1000000 utia) and your node is synchronized

 To check your wallet balance:
 ```